-To get started, see Chapter 3, "Developing with the Java SDK" in the Development Guide.
+To get started, see "Developing with the Java SDK" in the Development Guide.

 The AM C SDK provides APIs for native applications, such as new web server policy agents.
 The C SDK is built for Linux, Solaris, and Windows platforms.

-To get started, see Chapter 4, "Developing with the C SDK" in the Development Guide.
+To get started, see "Developing with the C SDK" in the Development Guide.

 AM provides built-in support for many identity repositories, web servers and web application containers, access management standards, and all the flexible, configurable capabilities mentioned in this chapter.
 Yet, for some deployments you might still need to extend what AM's capabilities.
 For such cases, AM defines Service Provider Interfaces (SPIs) where you can integrate your own plugins.
 For information about extension points, and some examples, see the following: